 Bolivia Physical Map

 The country of Bolivia is a mix of different types of terrain.
 For example, the lowland plains are part of the Amazon Basin in the east.
 Then, the Andes Mountains occupy the southwest of Bolivia.
-This is accompanied by the Altiplano Plateau, which is where the Andes is its widest.
-Its highest point is an extinct volcano, Nevado Sajama, reaching a height up to 6,542 meters (21,463 ft).
+This is accompanied by the Altiplano Plateau, which is where the Andes are their widest.
+Its highest point is an extinct volcano, Nevado Sajama, reaching a height of 6,542 meters (21,463 ft).

 Bolivia Departments Map